SalesRyan/Neural-Network-MNIST-Dataset/README.md

-# Neural-Network-Mnist-Dataset
-Repository dedicated to the classification of the minist database using neural networks programmed in python, only with the numpy library

 <p align="center">
   <img src="banner.png" >
 </p>

+# Neural-Network-Mnist-Dataset
+Repository dedicated to the classification of the minist database using neural networks programmed in python, only with the numpy library.

 ## Requirements
 - [Python3](https://www.python.org/downloads/release/python-382/)